MuchMuchierCoding/portfolio-application/README.md

 ![Image of the body and footer](.//assets/images/Portfolio-Page5.png)
 ## Authors and Acknowledgement

 This project was create from scratch by Amanda Paul.
+Thank you to Trilogy Education Services for inspiration gathered from the provided mock-up for the challenge assignment.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)